dcurtis303/minesweeper-blender/README.md

 # minesweeper-blender

-A conversion of POV-Ray SDL code to Python 3 in Blender
+A conversion to Python 3 from POV-Ray SDL code to run in Blender